Skip to main content

 Principal Investigator

-Dr. Jason Yeatman is an Assistant Professor in the Graduate School of Education and Division of Developmental and Behavioral Pediatrics at Stanford University.
 As the director of the Brain Development and Education Lab, the overarching goal of his research is to understand the mechanisms that underlie the process of learning to read, how these mechanisms differ in children with dyslexia, and to design literacy intervention programs that are effective across the wide spectrum of learning differences.
-A major component of this work is the development of new quantitative brain imaging methods for modeling the neurobiological basis of cognitive development.
+His lab employs a variety of structural and functional neuroimaging techniques to study how a child’s experience with reading instruction shapes the development of brain circuits that are specialized for this unique cognitive function.
+More recently the lab has transitioned to developing and scaling new approaches to educational assessment – the Rapid Online Assessment of Reading or ROAR.

 jyeatman@stanford.edu | CV | Google Scholar